-kgalloway@lexingtonchristian.org

-Application and acceptance into Leadership Forum; students are expected to participate in Leadership Forum throughout high school.
+kgalloway@lexingtonchristian.org Application and acceptance into Leadership Forum; students are expected to participate in Leadership Forum throughout high school.
 Leadership Forum challenges students to learn and grow into better leaders through group discussion once a month and a yearly service project.
-Students must apply and be accepted into Leadership Forum and are expected to participate throughout their high school enrollment.
+Students must apply and be accepted receive a letter of invitation.
+Dues cover the cost of graduation into Leadership Forum and are expected to participate throughout their high school enrollment.